akaizn-junior/bashtian/README.md

 # Bashtian v0.1.0
 Some basic bash scripts.
-Install it and have the following commands available to you.
+Install and use the following commands.

 * gitit
 * full-update